 - There are a number of different risk factors, like age, lifestyle, medications and medical conditions which make ED more likely to occur.

-There are four general reasons men can develop ED, broadly speaking.
-You might have a look at Numan’s ‘Book of Erections’ to read about them in more detail.
+Broadly speaking, there are four general reasons men can develop ED.
+You can have a look at Numan’s ‘Book of Erections’ to read about them in more detail.

-One of the most common causes of ED is an underlying problem with reduced blood inflow, arterial insufficiency or arterial blockage.
-Poor arterial flow can stem from things like diabetes, or high lipid (cholesterol) levels in the blood, or cigarette smoking.
+One of the most common causes of ED is an underlying problem with reduced blood flow, arterial insufficiency or arterial blockage.
+Poor arterial flow can stem from things like diabetes, high lipid (cholesterol) levels in the blood, or cigarette smoking.

 Sometimes hormone imbalance is to blame for ED.
 Low levels of testosterone are associated with erectile dysfunction, for example, though it’s not yet known exactly why.
 Abnormal thyroid hormone levels can cause ED too.